zarqman/scheddy/README.md

 * Catch up missed tasks.
 Designed for environments with frequent deploys.
 Also useful in dev where the scheduler isn't always running.
 * Job-queue agnostic.
 Works great with various ActiveJob adapters and non-ActiveJob queues too.
 * Minimal dependencies.
 Uses your existing database (or no database at all).
 Redis not required either.
+* Built-in cluster support by running 2+ Scheddy instances.
+(Database required in this case.)
 * Tasks and their schedules are versioned as part of your code.